Home and Family Sources

 - Family photographs

-There are two ways to learn about source citation: the easy way and the hard way.
+There are two ways to learn about source citation: the easy way and the

 The hard way is easy.
 Just skip my admonition about writing down or otherwise recording how you know what you know.
 You’ll eventually reach a point where you can’t resolve conflicting information because you don’t where your information originated.
 Or someone further along in the research process will ask how you know a particular fact and you’ll have a dumb look on your face.
 That’s when you’ll retrace your steps and cite the sources for your information.